Chris10Garcia/python-p3-cli-final-project/README.md

 Using Python, I created a command line interface (CLI) application that performs CRUD actions (create read update delete) on a database.

 This application handles managing a "dog daycare center".
-Within the database, 4 tables are created that houses Dog, Breed, Toy, and Owner entities.
-A user can perform various CRUD actions such as creating new dog or owner records, retreiving multiple records, printing details of a single record, updating various attributes, and deleting records.
+Four tables contain Dog, Breed, Toy, and Owner entities.
+A user can perform various actions such as creating new dog or owner records, retreiving multiple records, printing details of a single record, updating various attributes, and deleting records.

 The packages used for this project are as follows:
 - The Click Python package is used to handle creating the CLI commands and tasks.